This service implements the W3C IG Note on converting microdata to RDF (Second Edition).

 As installed in this service is a server-side implementation of the conversion.
 This also means that pages that generate their (X)HTML content dynamically (e.g., using AJAX) will not be properly processed by this distiller.

-If you use Firefox, Safari, Chrome, or Opera, you can also drag the following bookmarklets to your browser bar and use them to distill the current page: “Microdata it (Turtle)!”, “Microdata it (RDF/XML)!”, “Microdata it (N triples)!”.
+If you use Firefox, Safari, Chrome, or Opera, you can also drag the following bookmarklets to your browser bar and use them to distill the current page: “MD it (Turtle)!”, “MD it (RDF/XML)!”, “MD it (N triples)!”.

 When using the distiller URI directly, the option names for the default options can be ommited.
 Some examples:

 The underlying package, called pyMicrodata, implemented as a Python package, is available for download from GitHub.
-The package is based on the standard Python 2.x distribution where 'x' is higher or equal than 5.
-(It has been tested on version 2.7.2, which is the highest, and probably the last stable release in Python 2.x).
-The module does not run on the Python 3.x family.
+The package is based on the standard Python 2.x.y distribution, where 'x' should be 5 or higher.
+(It has been tested on version 2.7.6, which is the highest, and probably the last stable release in Python 2.x; if possible, better use that one).
+The module may run on the Python 3.x family with the latest release of RDFLib, but has not been thoroughly tested on that version.

 This software is available for use under the W3C® SOFTWARE NOTICE AND LICENSE